Marie-Louise Damien: Felix Mayol and Loie Fuller

-After being seen by Félix Mayol, one of the leading male singing stars at the time, he hired her to perform at his concerts.
+After being seen by Félix Mayol, one of the leading male singing stars at the time, she was hired by him to perform at his concerts.
 Despite this, her career evolved slowly, taking second billing for a number of years but with help in her stage presentation from the American dancer, Loie Fuller, she eventually became a singing star.
 At the beginning of World War I she opened Le Concert Damia, in Montmartre, where she became the first star ever to have a single spotlight trained on her face, bare arms and hands.
 From this point in her career she became the most important exponent of the chanson réaliste genre until Édith Piaf came along in 1936.
-Her nickname was "la tragédienne de la chanson", and amongst her big hits were "Les goélands", "Johnny Palmer", "C'est mon gigolo" and "Tu ne sais pas aimer"—the latter song later became a theme for French sufferers of AIDS.
+Her nickname was "la tragédienne de la chanson", and amongst her big hits were "Les goélands", "Johnny Palmer", "C'est mon gigolo" and "Tu ne sais pas aimer"—the last-named song later became a theme for French people with AIDS.

 Eileen Gray

-Around 1922, Damia became the lover of the architect Eileen Gray, who was a member of a circle of lesbians which included Fuller and her lover Gab Sorère, Natalie Barney and Romaine Brooks.
+Around 1922, Damia became the lover of the architect Eileen Gray, who was a member of a circle of lesbians that included Fuller and her lover Gab Sorère, Natalie Barney and Romaine Brooks.
 Upon Fuller's death in 1928, Damia and Sorère became lovers.

 Films

 In 1927, she appeared in the film, Napoléon directed by Abel Gance with early silent film stars Antonin Artaud, Philippe Hériat, Annabella, and Suzanne Bianchetti.
 Her other film successes included "Sola" and "Notre Dame De Paris", alongside Anthony Quinn.
-Damia had enduring appeal that stretched to audiences as far away as Japan where she toured in 1953.
+Damia had enduring appeal that stretched to audiences as far away as Japan, where she toured in 1953.

 Farewell tour

-A few years later she did a farewell tour, ending her more than forty-year career in a double bill with Marie Dubasin front of a full house at the Paris Olympia.
+A few years later she did a farewell tour, ending her more than forty-year career in a double bill with Marie Dubas in front of a full house at the Paris Olympia.
 Her actual swansong, however, was singing "Les Croix" on "La joie de vivre d'Edith Piaf", in 1956.

 When asked in 1974 by the Anglo-French biographer David Bret to divulge the secret of her long life and fabulous voice, Damia replied, "Three packs of Gitanes a day!"